This recipe for canned green tomato salad is the epitome of home canning made easy. Perfect as a spread or side dish!

 Share Some Love ❤️

-- Cut onions, tomatoes, bell peppers into one inch cubes.
-Shred carrots on a larger part of the grater.
+- Cut onions, tomatoes, and bell peppers into two-inch cubes.
+Shred the carrots on the largest side of a cheese grater.

-- In a large pot, preheat oil and add onions to the oil.
-Let onions cook on medium heat for about 3 minutes or until they just soften.
+- In a large pot, preheat oil and add in the onions.
+Sauté over medium-heat for about 3 minutes, or until the onion turns translucent and softens.

-- Add carrots to the cooking mixture and cook for another 3 minutes.
+- Add the shredded carrots and sauté for another 3 minutes.

-- Add bell peppers to the cooking mixture and cook for another 3 minutes.
+- Add bell peppers and sauté for another 3 minutes.

 - Now it's time to sterilize the jars for canning.
-Preheat the oven to 215°F. Using hot water and antibacterial soap, wash the jars and lids, place them in an oven for about 15 minutes or until completely dry.
-Fill jars with salad while it's still hot.
+Preheat the oven to 215°F. Using hot water and antibacterial soap, wash the jars and lids thoroughly.
+Place them directly on the oven racks for about 15 minutes, or until they are completely dry.
+Fill the jars with the salad while it's still hot.
 Using a kitchen towel to protect your hands, close the lids as tightly as possible and turn the jars upside down.
-Cover with towel and let them sit there for 4-5 hours to complete the sealing process.
+Cover them with a towel and let them sit for 4-5 hours to complete the sealing process.

 - Store canned salad in a cool place for 3 – 6 months.
 For best results, let them marinate for a couple of weeks before opening.
 Enjoy on toasted bread or smothered over your favorite protein!